psstoykov/Angular/README.md

 -   logged in users can create new posts and comment on all other posts.
 -   logged in users can browse the gallery, read and write comments, search in the gallery and see post details
 -   logged in users can edit and delete their own posts
--   logged in users can update their profile name
+-   logged in users can update their profile name on /My Page
+-   logged in users can set a new password on /My Page
--   search window in gallery is case insensitive and matches resuls for title, description and author.
+-   search window in the gallery is case insensitive and matches resuls for title, description and author.
--   profile info about last login and profile active since in My Page
+-   profile info about "last login" and "active since" on /My Page
--   gallery dynamic sorting either by user or latest or oldest posts
+-   gallery dynamic sorting available either by username or latest or oldest posts

 > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > > >